mazetoken/ghost/README.md

 Contract address: 0xF8552a96100283BebD16B19F1b0F1cb1f18A11Ff

 _This is an experimental NFT.
-The first version was created in October 15, 2021_
+The first (demo) version was created in October 15, 2021_

 ## Tutorial